Nov 23, 2020, 11:17:50 AM CST Oct 9, 2024, 3:33:36 PM CDT

 "Preventing that which we can prevent is key," Dr. Sharma says.
 "Getting a flu shot for yourself and your children will prevent a lot of the serious complications related to flu."

-Everyone who is eligible should also get the COVID‑19 vaccine.
+Everyone who is eligible should also get an updated COVID‑19 vaccine.
 The COVID‑19 vaccine is authorized for children ages 6 months and older.
 Getting vaccinated is a safe and effective way to prevent COVID‑19 illness.
-Everyone who is eligible should also get a booster shot.

 Flu vaccines and COVID‑19 vaccines can be given at the same time per CDC guidelines.
 You can visit vaccines.gov to find a COVID‑19 vaccine near you.

 In 2023, the FDA approved the first widely available RSV prevention shot.
-This immunization is recommended for all babies under 8 months old going into their first RSV season, which typically starts in the fall.
+Now, there are immunizations available for pregnant people between 32-36 weeks of pregnancy (Abrysvo) and for babies under 8 months old going into their first RSV season (nirsevimab) which starts in the fall.
+Infants typically only need Abrysvo or the nirsevimab, not both.
+However, if the baby is born less than two weeks after their mother gets Abrysvo, then a doctor may recommend nirsevimab.

 You can also reduce your child's risk of contracting RSV or other common viral illnesses by: